 The U.S. Department of Housing and Urban Development (HUD) defines a household as "housing cost burdened" if they pay 30% or more of their income on housing costs.
 As of 2014, three in ten families in Virginia are housing cost burdened, up from two in ten in 2000.

-Households in rural Virginia are slightly less cost burdened than average, but have grown at a much faster rate since 2000 than urban households (Table 7).
+Households in rural Virginia are slightly less cost burdened than average, but cost burdened households in rural Virginia have been growing much faster since 2000 than urban households (Table 7).
 In the Northern region, where the population and land values have significantly increased, the number of cost burdened households more than doubled.
 Overall, cost burdened households in rural regions increased by 85% over the past 15 years.